Belgian government talks relaunch after local elections

 The chief negotiators in Belgium's federal government talks are due to meet again on Wednesday.
 Time is pressing, but their first meeting since the local elections is not expected to produce any major breakthroughs.

 Now that all five negotiating parties have come through Sunday's local elections without major losses, the formation of a federal government can begin in earnest.
-Negotiators from the N-VA, MR, Les Engagés, Vooruit and CD&V will meet at 12.30.
+Negotiators from N-VA, MR, Les Engagés, Vooruit and CD&V are due to meet at 12.30.

 Daunting obstacles